 - Meet with an ECON advisor during our walk-in advising hours to discuss the major requirements, departmental policy, and complete necessary paperwork.

 - AFTER meeting with an ECON advisor, register on-line for a BSOS Graduation Planning Workshop at www.bsosworkshops.umd.edu.
-You can attend an in-person workshop which are held several times a week or there is an online workshop option. **NOTE: If you attend the in-person graduation planning workshop, you will be given the blank graduation planning form in that session.
-If you choose the online version, you will be directed to the blank planning form at the end of the presentation.
+You can attend an in-person workshop which are held several times a week during the fall and spring semesters or there is an online workshop option.

-- After the workshop, submit a completed graduation plan to BSOS Advising in 2148 Tydings Hall for review.
+- After the workshop, develop a graduation plan and submit it to BSOS Advising in 2148 Tydings Hall for review.

 - Wait to hear from BSOS advising by email as to when the new major has been added to the University's registration system, or if a problem with the student's plan requires additional steps.

 The above process normally takes several days, depending partly upon how fast a student acts and partly upon the number of plans under review by the College.
 The weeks prior to registration and during registration for a new semester are all times when an unusually large number of students seek approval of their plans.
 During these times, the change of major process will take a longer time—as long as two to three weeks.
 You can minimize the time you wait if you "plan ahead" and get these steps done during other time periods.